05 October 2020

 Sharp claimed 'Swannanoa Town' (explicitly), 'Swannanoa Tunnel' (by extension), and 'John Henry' (for good measure) as English in origin.
 Such distorted conclusions resulted from Sharp's understanding of folk music that placed Europe in general and England in particular at its center.
 This warped logic led Sharp to claim English ownership of music that was 200 years and 5,000 miles removed from his homeland.
 Travel diaries from his Appalachian collecting trips also reveal a categorical disdain and dismissal of Black people.
 Had he known the true source of 'Swannanoa Town', he may [sic] not have even bothered to preserve it.
 Despite such views, the influence of Sharp's work lingers on today in common cultural perceptions of American folk music.

 'Sharp' is Cecil James Sharp (1859-1924), founder of the folk music and dance revival movement in England, whose song-collecting in Appalachia with Maud Karpeles during eleven or twelve months in 1916-18 produced a body of over 1,600 tunes.
 Over the years he and his work have been criticised from one angle or another.
 In recent years his work in Appalachia has come under attack from the USA, with the most detailed and careful attack, backed by expert knowledge in the field of dance, coming from Phil Jamison; other American critics seem to suffer from prejudice, an inflamed imagination, or a general lack of grip.
-In the paragraph quoted above, for instance, the last sentence and (with strong qualification) the sentence about 'disdain and dismissal' are all that hold water.
+In the paragraph quoted above, for instance, the last sentence and (with strong reservations) the sentence about 'disdain and dismissal' are all that hold water.
 Kehrberg and Keith do themselves no favours by writing about the version of 'Swannanoa Tunnel' which Sharp transcribed from the singing of Mrs Sarah Buckner and Mrs Ford in September 1916, as if he had personally changed the words and altered the time signature of the tune from the original work song.

 An adequate answer to all Sharp's critics would take far more space than the BIB can spare.
 What seems to be at the core of American objections to him, though, is the charge of 'anglocentricity': someone who was not blinkered by nationalistic anglocentricity, they imply, would have gone through Appalachia attempting, at least, to do justice to all its rich musical traditions.
 Those who take this line might consider the following: